In the guide

 - Precious metals

-- Relevant units of quantity for specific goods for the purpose of the definition of 'unit price'
+- Relevant units of quantity for the 'unit price'

-- Non-exclusive list of goods subject to quantity marking and unit pricing
+- Goods subject to quantity marking and unit pricing

 - Key legislation